 Teaching and Learning Prize

-The award aims to recognise those political scientists whose disciplinary teaching incites intellectual curiosity in students, inspires departmental colleagues, integrates research and learning and increases student awareness of the significant relationships between politics as theory and politics as practice.
+The award aims to recognise those whose disciplinary teaching incites intellectual curiosity in students, inspires departmental colleagues, increases student awareness of the significant relationships between politics as theory and politics as practice, and integrates teaching and research.

 Eligibility

-In making its decisions, the Committee will be looking for evidence of the nominee’s sustained excellence in teaching/facilitating learning appropriate to students of politics and public administration.
-It will also examine how the nominee’s research and teaching are integrated and how the nominee champions teaching and learning within the discipline.
+The committee will be looking for evidence of the nominee’s sustained excellence in teaching and facilitating learning for students of politics and public administration.
+It will examine how the nominee champions teaching and learning within the discipline.
+It will also consider how the nominee’s teaching and research are integrated.

-- Contribution to the curriculum and to pedagogy
+- Contribution to curriculum and pedagogical development in the discipline.

-- Evidence of reflective engagement with teaching and learning
+- Evidence of reflective teaching and learning practice by integration of feedback.

 Nomination